 Looking for some quality time with your other half?
 Book a romantic break in the heart of the city.
 Unwind in total luxury in Hastings Grand Central Hotel, with its elegant suites and breathtaking views from ceiling-to-floor windows.
 Or cocoon yourselves in an oasis of comfort in the five-star Fitzwilliam Hotel with an AA Rosette restaurant and ultra-chic bar.
-Ten Square boutique hotel offers City Hall views, while Bullitt Hotel has an urban atmosphere with live music in rooftop bar Babel and new cocktail bar Rattlebag.
+Ten Square boutique hotel offers City Hall views, while Bullitt Hotel has an urban atmosphere with live music in rooftop bar Babel.

 All the hotels are just a short stroll from the Cathedral Quarter where you’ll find trendy cafés, galleries and restaurants nestled among the cobbled streets.
 Browse contemporary photography exhibitions at Belfast Exposed, reserve a table at Coppi, 44 Hill Street or Top Blade restaurants and toast with a drink at The National or McHugh’s Bar.
 The next day, make some memories on a Belfast Bike Tour, then stroll the Maritime Mile to CARGO by Vertigo for al fresco pizzas next to a cosy fire pit.